kcharlan/Docker-Launch/README.md

   b.
 Modify the INSTALLED_PATH to point to the directory where the docker-launch routines will be installed and will run from in normal operation.
 2. Change into the directory where docker-launch was cloned or where it currently resides.
-They should not reside in INSTALL_PATH before running setup.py in the next step.
+They should not reside in INSTALLED_PATH before running setup.py in the next step.
-3. Run setup.py as a priviledged user (e.g. "sudo python3 setup.py").
+3. Change directory into the location where setup.py is located, and then run setup.py as a priviledged user (e.g. "sudo python3 setup.py").
 This
 will:
   a.
-Copy the docker-launch files into the INSTALL_PATH.
+Copy the docker-launch files into the INSTALLED_PATH.
   b.
 Copy the samples/sample-docker-launch.conf to CONFIG_FILE.
   c.
 Copy the samples/docker-launch.sh script into /etc/init.d
+4. If your environment does not meet the requirements.txt and Python 3.6.3 or above, or if you wish to run docker-launch in a virtual environment, go to the INSTALL_PATH directory and setup your virtual environment.
+Be sure to specify the python version and install the requirements.txt modules.
+Also be sure to make the changes in step 6 to invoke this virtual environment prior to running docker-launch.py (see the comments inside the script).
-4. Modify the configuration file to reflect the containers/directories to run against.
+5. Modify the configuration file to reflect the containers/directories to run against.
-5. If there are any directories specified in the configuration file, set them up to contain the container names (e.g. touch /a/directory/container-name)
+6. If there are any directories specified in the configuration file, set them up to contain the container names (e.g. touch /a/directory/container-name) or copy the docker-compose yaml file(s) into them.
-6. Modify the docker-launch.sh script to match your environment
+7. Modify the docker-launch.sh script to match your environment
-7. Install the docker-launch.sh in your init services (e.g. "sudo update-rc.d docker-launch.sh defaults")
+8. Install the docker-launch.sh in your init services (e.g. "sudo update-rc.d docker-launch.sh defaults")